Posted by

 Santa Cruz, where biking won my heart

 I lived a car-free life for a few of the five years I lived in Santa Cruz.
 After Well-Being moved to NYC, I worked for the Elvirita Lewis Foundation in Soquel, which made a nice 15-mile round-trip daily commute to work from my Santa Cruz apartment.
-Sunsets on weekdays usually found me biking to Natural Bridges.
+Sunsets on weekdays usually found me biking to Natural Bridges off West Cliff Drive.
 And weekends were meant for biking to Capitola, with beach stops at Twin Lakes and Sunny Cove en route.

-Santa Cruz is where I really fell in love with cycling.
+Santa Cruz is where I really fell in love with bicycling.
 How could I not?
-Biking on the sunny side of the bay, knowing the strength of my own legs, feeling so free….What’s not to love!
+Biking on the sunny side of the bay, knowing the power of my own legs, feeling so free….What’s not to love!

 Technology competes for my time

 So what’s the Rx?
-I am acquainted with a tech wizard who spends many hours of computer time each week, barring vacations.
+I am acquainted with an IT wizard who spends many hours of tech time each week, barring vacations.
 Yet he is visibly in optimal health and living a life of great joy.
 I asked him one day how he stayed so in balance, in spite of his work requiring so many hours steeped in technology.
 His secret?
-Staying faithful to regular time outdoors—in his case, bicycling, kiteboarding, surfing, and more.
+Staying faithful to regular time outdoors—in his case, kiteboarding, surfing, bicycling, and more.

 Sometimes we find ourselves pulled into intense periods of work in order to accomplish a goal.
 As an infrequent occurrence, that may be okay, as long as the overwork habit doesn’t set in.